-Thanksgiving, on the other hand, contains the best of what it means to be an American -- gratitude for abundance, inclusivity in our society and around our table, open hands, open arms, open hearts.
-Thanksgiving is, in many ways, the summation of the heart of both Judaism and Christianity -- faith, gratitude, peace and brotherly love.
+Thanksgiving, on the other hand, contains the best of what it means to be an American—gratitude for abundance, inclusivity in our society and around our table, open hands, open arms, open hearts.
+Thanksgiving is, in many ways, the summation of the heart of both Judaism and Christianity—faith, gratitude, peace and brotherly love.

 Too easily, however, it turns into just another meal, another family gathering, another seemingly ordinary day.
 The religious mission, however, is to elevate the mundane into the sublime, to remind us that the ordinary can and should become the extraordinary.
 That is one of the reasons we might choose to bring religious readings to the table and something I applaud you for doing.

-There are so many prayers in both of our traditions which bring to light these themes of gratitude and abundance, welcome and compassion.
+There are so many prayers in both of our traditions that bring to light these themes of gratitude and abundance, welcome and compassion.
 With that said, I think it's important to choose some that bring you a sense of integrity.
-One should never speak words in prayer or in life which don't reflect your beliefs, your integrity, your soul.
+One should never speak words in prayer or in life that don't reflect your beliefs, your integrity, your soul.
 One should also take into consideration both the nature of the day and the others around the table.
 In this case, with your in-laws being Christian, there are plenty of prayers to be drawn from our shared tradition of the Hebrew Bible, specifically the latter part of the Hebrew Bible, known as "the Writings" and "the Prophets."
-I encourage you to peruse these sections of the Bible -- but most likely you will end up within the Psalms.
+I encourage you to peruse these sections of the Bible—but most likely you will end up within the Psalms.

 The Psalms, attributed to King David, express a soul’s longing for God, gratitude for living, uncertainty about the future and the quest for faith, compassion and goodness.
 Here are some Psalms you might want to consider, though I'd encourage you to read through them all and choose what speaks to your soul the most.
 Also, there are many different versions of these, so Google until you find a translation that speaks to you.